About me

 What do I read?

 On any given day, you can find me reading short stories.
-I read them in the New Yorker, or one of my favourite literary magazines (Room, The Puritan, Paris Review, Grain, Dreamers and so many others!), or in a collection by one of my favourite writers, George Saunders.
-I am also a huge fan of Chekhov, and some other Canadian short story writers: Elaine McCluskey, Cary Fagan, Alex Pugsley and Kim Fu.
+I read them in one of my favourite literary magazines (Room, The Temz Review, The Ex-Puritan, Paris Review, Grain, Dreamers and so many others!), or in a collection by one of my favourite writers, George Saunders.
+I am also a huge fan of Chekhov, and some other Canadian short story writers: Elaine McCluskey, Caitlin Galway, Jaclyn Desforges, Cary Fagan, Lindsay Wong, Damian Tarnopolsky, Kim Fu, and a thousand more.

 Where do I write?